SEARCH My Blog (Opens in new tab)

 Before exercising, and after

-Here's what I have been doing for 20 years, and what I suggest for you.
+Here's what I have been doing for 20 years - using the vibration machine before and after exercising - and what I suggest for you.

 Before exercising, as part of your warm-up: